Delimited Continuations

 e

-in some variants of Scheme, including Racket, as an extension of Scala, as a library in OcaML, as well
+In class, we will look at a couple of examples of using shift and reset. shift and reset are available in some variants of Scheme, including Racket, as an extension of Scala, as a library in OCaml, as well as various usually partial, incomplete or buggy simulations in other languages.

 A definitional interpreter for delimited continuations is pretty simple.